Terag/Hammock-Database/README.md

   <img src="https://raw.githubusercontent.com/Terag/Hammock-Database/master/img/HammockHelicopter.PNG" alt="Hammock Logo" height="150">
 </p>

+## Release

+First release of Hammock Database V1 on 16/08/2017, released for Hammock Helicopter Sdn.
+Bhd. and public users.

 ## Synopsis

 Is it too difficult for you to manage all your projects of maintenance around aircraft ?
 You have too much information on paper and are afraid to lose it ?

-You could like to centralise your information, and simplify you process with a simple tool.
+You could like to centralize your information, and simplify you process with a simple tool.

-So .. this tool could be helpfull for you and your team !
+So .. this tool could be helpful for you and your team !

 ## Motivation